NHOrus/srwq-compilation/episode-32.md

 ##SRWQ Mission 32: ATTAKU RAIDO: BALANGA

 In our last terrible thread, we left Katina battling Einst, EFA, DC Bartols, the Earth Liberation Front, Vindel Mauser and the Ryukooh, and switched back to the DC base in darkest Africa, where the SRX team of Yuuki, Carla, Tenzan and Aya had assaulted the rest of the Shadow Mirrors to learn more about them.
-As mechs battled desperately around the DC base, a sercet team of cyborgs infiltrated the Shadow Mirrors ship to steal equipment and capture personell.
+As mechs battled desperately around the DC base, a secret team of cyborgs infiltrated the Shadow Mirrors ship to steal equipment and capture personnel.
 And the only person who can stop them is a teenage boy that our heroine killed herself...

-Haken Browning !zHe7DH816A Mon 01 Mar 2010 21:44:58 No.4621002 Report
-Quoted By: >>4621036 >>4621037 >>4621231
-Quick bump so we can queue orders for the Shrike Orphenoch, AKA SM!Arado.
-Sciencegar Sciencebolt Mon 01 Mar 2010 21:45:58 No.4621008 Report
-Quoted By: >>4621027 >>4621231
+---

 Unit-ST raises the dartgun at the screaming nurse, one eye on the victim, another on their primary target.
 Shine Hausen looked at the cyborg with relief, then over his shoulder with concern.
 The thing was had been Jo Shigeru risks a look behind it.

 Unit ZX smashes into his face, sending his stun dart astray and the gun out of his hand.
 The two cyborgs pick themselves up as The Boosted Child steps through the shattered doorway.
 He nods at Kusuha.